bearflying/QPRMSN/README.md

 # MSDNN
 For the paper

-We update the codes after accepted
+We update the codes if accepted